SurfDist: Interpretable Three-Dimensional Instance Segmentation Using Curved Surface Patches: Technical details

 These loss equations are identical to the ones used in StarDist-3D (\cite{weigert2020star}), but there are two important differences between StarDist-3D's and SurfDist's loss formulations related to the set of radial directions $\mathbf{K}$.
 First, in StarDist-3D, $\mathbf{K}$ is determined programatically at model instantiation time using a spherical Fibonacci lattice (\cite{gonzalez2010measurement}) and observed instance anisotropy across the training dataset, and it is then held constant across all voxels for all training and inference steps.
 In SurfDist, $\mathbf{K}$ is determined on a per-voxel and per-prediction basis as

 where $\mathbf{S}$ is a set of surface points sampled from the smooth triangular faces of the mesh predicted by the model for a given voxel and $\mathbf{c}$ is the coordinate vector of that voxel.

 Second, in StarDist-3D, the number of rays $n$ used to calculate the $L_{\mathit{dist}}$ term is defined by the number of parameters in the output layer of the model.
 In SurfDist, $n$ is determined by the surface point sampling paradigm (which is a hyperparameter), and increasing or decreasing the value of $n$ does not change the parameter count of the trained model (although it will affect memory requirements for model training steps).
-This means that even low parameter-count SurfDist models may be trained to predict entire instance surfaces (rather than just the subset of surface points given by radial boundary intersections which would be predicted by a StarDist-3D model).
-In our experiments, we draw equidistant barycentric samples from the smooth triangular faces of all predicted instances by evaluating the barycentric points resulting from two successive subdivisions of a flat triangle.
-We find that this sampling paradigm provides a reasonable balance between morphological detail and resource requirements during model training.
+This means that even low parameter-count SurfDist models may be trained to predict entire instance surfaces.
+In SurfDist, the set of surface points whose barycentric coordinates are generated using two iterations of standard triangle subdivision, where one triangle is divided into four.
+We find that this sampling paradigm provides a reasonable balance between geometric detail and resource requirements during model training.